lioren52/SikorskyArchive/README.md

 **[ + ] Custom Packing Protocol** Implements a proprietary binary format that serializes file metadata, relative paths, and binary content into a single continuous stream before encryption.

-**[ + ] Military-Grade Cryptography** Secured using AES-256.
+**[ + ] Military-Grade Cryptography** Secured using AES-256-GCM and PBKDF2 with a random salt.
 Random Initialization Vectors (IV) are generated for every session to prevent pattern analysis.
-The IV is embedded in the file header for stateless decryption.
+The salt, IV, and authentication tag are embedded in the file for stateless decryption.

 **[ + ] Ephemeral Processing** Intermediate unencrypted data (`temp.dat`) exists only during the transformation window and is shredded from the disk immediately upon completion.